-- 27. The application site is located in a setting where the semi-detached properties demonstrate generous amenity spaces on rectangular shaped plots.
-It is noted that the application site as well as the adjoining No.155 demonstrate different layouts due to their positioning at the convergence of a number of highways and, therefore, the amenity space would have already been less than those of the prevailing properties.
-The proposed floor-space of the dwelling would increase to approximately 232 sg.m with a footprint of approximately 130 sq.m, an increase of 125% over the existing.
-Considering the proposed parking layout, which would include 2 spaces within this rear amenity space as well as the vegetation towards the south-eastern corner of the amenity space, the figure shown on Drawing No. P.806 is misleading and in reality the usable amenity space is closer to approximately 90 sq.m which falls considerably short of the 232 sq.m required as per the SPD on 'Outlook, Amenity, Privacy and Daylight' 2008 or even the minimum allocation of an area similar to that of the footprint.
-Given this, the allocated amenity space would fall short of the recommended space in the Outlook SPD with inadequate amenity provision provided.
+- 27. The application site is located in setting where the semi-detached properties demonstrate generous amenity spaces on rectangular shaped plots.
+It is noted that the application site as well as the adjoining No.153 demonstrate different layouts due to their positioning on the convergence of a number of highways and therefore, the amenity space would have already been less than those of the prevailing properties.
+The proposed floor-space of the dwelling would increase to approximately 200 sg.m with a footprint of approximately 100 sg.m, an increase of 126% over the existing.
+Considering the proposed parking layout, which would include a parking space down along the side as well as the vegetation towards the north-eastern corner of the amenity space, the figure shown on Drawing No. P.807 is misleading and in reality the usable amenity space is closer to approximately 75 sq.m which falls short of the 200 sq.m required as per the SPD on 'Outlook, Amenity, Privacy and Daylight' 2008 or even the minimum allocation of at area similar to that of the footprint.
+Given this, the allocated amenity space would fall short of the recommended space as per the Outlook SPD with inadequate amenity provision provided.
 As per the above paragraphs, this is indicative of overdevelopment of a site with not only a detrimental impact on the character of the area but on the amenity of potential future occupiers as well as setting an undesirable precedent for inadequate levels of amenity space. - 28.
 Overall, it is considered that the restricted private amenity space for the plot, by reason of its size, is not sufficient to provide a good standard of amenity for future residential occupiers.
 The proposed development is, therefore, considered contrary to the core principles of the National Planning Policy Framework, Policy CS21 of the Woking Core Strategy 2012 and Supplementary Planning Document 'Outlook, Amenity, Privacy and Daylight' 2008.